esciencecenter-digital-skills/containers-presentation/index.md

 ---

 # Why?
+## Question
+Why do you think containers are useful to you?

 ## You want to use software
 - Run software that's not available on your OS
 - Run software that's hard to install on any OS